Consensys/doc.teku/docs/HowTo/Get-Started/Manage-Memory.md

 more RAM, but want to free up memory for other processes.
 This results in an approximate process size of 3.5GB (on Linux).

+If you have more than 8GB of RAM, we recommend setting the maximum heap size to approximately 5.632GB.

 Set the heap size using the environment variable, or using the command line when starting Teku.

 === "Environment variable"